EsmeraldaMar/holbertonschool-low_level_programming/hello_world/README.md

 0) It runs a c source file to preprocessing without compiling and save to another file, c file name will be saved in variable $CFILE and output should be saved in file c.
 1) it compiles a c file but does not link, should be named the same as c file but must end with extension o not c.
 2) it makes the assembly code of C and save it in output file which has extension of .s .
+3) it compiles the C file and creates an exectuable file named cisfun